Pouncing 101 for Murals

 When to use a pounce pattern for murals?

 Pouncing is a reliable way to transfer a design to the wall when you can't use a projector.
 There are other ways to trace your art without projectors, such as the doodle method, grid method, or freehand.
 Pouncing is ideal when your art is complex and requires an accurate placement on the wall.
-For example, I used pouncing for my biggest mural to date, spanning 44ft wide in a corporate office hallway.
+For example, I used pouncing on a mural spanning 44ft wide in a corporate office hallway.
 The mural's location in a tight hallway made it difficult to use a projector for tracing, so I rose to the challenge with old-school pouncing!
 Since learning this method, I've relied on pouncing for tracing typography and transferring my art onto a curved wall.

 Another reason to pounce is to keep the exact proportions of your artwork.
 Projectors can warp your art by stretching it, which can be noticeable in typography made with fonts.
 The projections are also pixelated, which makes tracing smaller typography like serif fonts more challenging.
 These are reasons why I made a pounce pattern for the phrase, "We are the heart of the homeownership journey." in the mural above.